 Garlo Temple Well is genuine.
 It was discovered by treasure hunters in 1971, and in the following year archaeologists took over.
 The modern structure was built to protect the ancient site, and in the 1980s restorers arrived.

-After the democratic changes in 1989 and the ensuing economic hardships, funding for the proper care of heritage sites were scarce, and Garlo Temple Well was left to itself.
+After the democratic changes in 1989 and the ensuing economic hardships, funding for the proper care of heritage sites was scarce, and Garlo Temple Well was left to itself.
 The protective building collapsed in 2008, and the site lay exposed to the elements, while treasure hunters still “check it out” for hidden treasures.

 The restoration was also far from perfect.
 Those responsible added a bend to the corridor, to make it more accessible to visitors and widened the opening in the dome.